Patiala district: History

+In 1809, Patiala State came under British protection during the reign of Raja-e-Rajgan Sahib Singh (1773–1813), under the Treaty of Amritsar.

+During the British era, Patiala district in Patiala State consisted of two tehsils: Patiala and Rajpura.
+After integration, Patiala district was reorganized by incorporating areas from Nabha State, along with seven villages near Wazidpur and the Kularan area from the former Jind State, forming a district with three tehsils: Nabha, Patiala, and Rajpura & District became part of the Patiala and East Punjab States Union (PEPSU).

+Later, in 1953, the districts of Fatehgarh Sahib and Kohistan were merged into Patiala district.
+Kohistan district had been formed earlier from the entire Nalagarh State and parts of Patiala & Kalsia State.
+It comprised three tehsils: Nalagarh, Kandaghat, and Dera Bassi.

+After the merger, the Dera Bassi tehsil was abolished and incorporated into Rajpura tehsil.
+In 1956, PEPSU was dissolved and merged into the state of Punjab.
+In 1959, the entire Nalagarh tehsil was transferred to Ambala district, while the Kandaghat tehsil was divided—its Pinjore Kanungo Circle was transferred to Kharar tehsil of Ambala district, and the remaining portion was transferred to Shimla district.

+On 13 April 1992, the day of Baisakhi, Fatehgarh Sahib was carved out as a separate district.
+Later, in April 2006, when SAS Nagar (Mohali) district was created, the Dera Bassi area was included in the newly formed district.

 Geography

 This district contains many small hill ranges that are part of the Shivalik Hills.

 Divisions

-The district is divided into three sub-divisions: Patiala, Rajpura and Nabha, which are further divided into five tehsils: Patiala, Rajpura, Nabha, Samana and Pattran.
-It also comprises eight blocks, Patiala, Rajpura, Nabha and Samana.
+The district is divided into three sub-divisions: Patiala, Rajpura and Nabha, which are further divided into six tehsils: Patiala, Rajpura, Nabha, Samana, Dudhan Sadhan and Pattran.
+It also comprises ten blocks, Patiala, Rajpura, Nabha and Samana, Patran, Ghanour, Shambhu kalan, Sanour, Patiala Rural, Bhunerheri.

 There are nine Punjab Vidhan Sabha constituencies located in this district: Patiala Urban, Patiala Rural, Rajpura, Nabha, Samana, Ghanaur, Shutrana, Sanaur, and Patran.
 All of these are part of Patiala Lok Sabha constituency.

 Industry

 Patiala is fast emerging as an important industrial growth center on the industrial map of the state.
 Besides traditional goods, high quality and sophisticated items are now produced including small cutting tools, power cables, Vanaspati ghee, bicycles, and agriculture implements including harvester combines and threshers, milk products, and pesticides.
 The industrial units are scattered all over the district mainly at Rajpura, Patiala, Samana, and Nabha.
 There are large and medium industrial units located at Rajpura producing Vanaspati ghee, power cables, bicycles, and bicycle components and at Dera Bassi producing spun-yarn and alcohol.
 Among the small scale industry in the district are those producing agriculture implements, rice shellers, cutting tools, electrical goods, and bakeries.
 There are industrial focal points at Patiala, Rajpura, Nabha, and Dera Bassi and two industrial estates at Rajpura, Patiala.